Updated August 31, 2020

 - 6 of the best video conferencing platforms for small businesses

 Video conferencing platforms aren’t one-size-fits-all.
-There’s a chance you’ll read this post and want to do some of your own digging on other software.
+There’s a chance you’ll read this post and want to do some of your own digging on other conferencing solutions.
 So before we break down the different tools, here are some essential features to ask about before signing a contract:

 1. An easy-to-use interface